Protecting Your Social Security Number from Identity Theft

 To minimize the risk of identity theft, keep your Social Security card and any other documents that show your Social Security number in a safe place.
 Do not carry your Social Security card or other documents with you that display your number unless you need them.

 If you suspect someone’s using your Social Security number for work purposes, report the problem to us immediately by contacting the Federal Trade Commission.
 We will review your earnings with you to ensure our records are accurate.
-You may also verify your earnings on your Social Security Statement.
-You can get your Statement online by opening a personal my Social Security account.
+You may also verify your earnings were posted correctly with your personal my Social Security account.
+If you don’t have a my Social Security account, you can create an account today!

-You may also want to contact the Internal Revenue Service (IRS), and file an online complaint with the Internet Crime Complaint Center at www.ic3.gov.
+You may also want to contact the Internal Revenue Service (IRS), and file an online complaint with the Internet Crime Complaint Center.

 Safeguarding your identity and Social Security is of the utmost importance.
 If you think you’re a victim of identity theft, please act now.
 For more information, read our publication Identity Theft And Your Social Security Number or visit us online.